 This is the same Cleveland team that failed to cover on a missed extra point, beating the Cincinnati Bengals by 3 rather than the required 3.5.

 Regardless of betting implications, it was a game for the ages.
 And it tied an NFL record with nine rushing touchdowns.

 Chiefs facing a tough Week 15 line

 For bettors, it’s all about getting the right number.
 And that’s been hard to find with the defending Super Bowl champion Kansas City Chiefs, favored on the road when they visit the New Orleans Saints.

 Kansas City is 12-1 on the moneyline, but not covering.

-In previous weeks, the Chiefs defeated the Carolina Panthers by two points, Las Vegas Raiders by four, Tampa Bay Bucs by three, and both the Denver Broncos and Dolphins by six.
+In previous weeks, the Chiefs defeated the Carolina Panthers by two points, the Las Vegas Raiders by four, the Tampa Bay Bucs by three and both the Denver Broncos and Dolphins by six.